5 Tips on How to Build a Storefront

 5. Get Creative

-Tides Restaurant in New York City.
+Construction costs are getting increasingly more expensive every year, and supply chains are extending construction schedules in ways that can make the building process seem untenable.
+The good news is that there are tons of ways to incorporate non-traditional methods and materials into your project that will save you time and money.
+One of my favorite examples is Tides Restaurant in New York City.
 LTL, the architecture firm that designed the project, used over 100,000 bamboo skewers to create a wave-like form on the ceiling that created a connection to the restaurant's branding and concept.
 With a little extra of your time and a creative mindset, these kinds of installations can provide a powerful customer experience for a relatively low cost.

 2. Contingency, contingency, contingency!